 Primary Address DHCP users can select "From DHCP" to get primary DNS server's IP address from DHCP or "User-Defined" to manually enter a value.
 For static IP users, the default value is blank.
-Secondary Address Users can manually enter a value when DNS server's primary address is set to "User-Defined".
+Secondary Address DHCP users can select "From DHCP" to get secondary DNS server's IP address from DHCP or "User-Defined" to manually enter a value.
+For static IP users, the default value is blank.